Analysis of Fully Preconditioned ADMM with Relaxation in Hilbert Spaces: Introduction

-where $(N + \partial F)$ and $(M + \partial G)$ could be seen as generalized ``preconditioners" for the operator equations for calculating $u^{k+1}$ and $p^{k+1}$ in classical \eqref{admm:original:sys:final} with relaxation.
+where $(N + \partial F)$ and $(M + \partial G)$ can be seen as generalized ``preconditioners" for the operator equations when calculating $u^{k+1}$ and $p^{k+1}$ in classical \eqref{admm:original:sys:final} with relaxation.
 It is shown in \cite{BS1} that one could benefit from efficient preconditioners for solving the implicit problems approximately with only one, two, or three cheap preconditioned iterations without controlling the errors, to guarantee the (weak) convergence of the \eqref{admm:original:sys:final} iterations.
-It is not surprising that while $F$ (or $G$) is a quadratical form \cite{BS1}, the update of $u^{k}$ (or $p^{k}$) above is just the classical preconditioned iteration in numerical linear algebra in finite dimensional spaces.
-And various preconditioning techniques are efficient and are widely used.
+It is not surprising that while $F$ (or $G$) is a quadratical form \cite{BS1}, the update of $u^{k}$ (or $p^{k}$) above is just the classical preconditioned iteration in numerical linear algebra in finite dimensional spaces, where various efficient preconditioning techniques are widely used.
 Even for nonlinear $F$ or $G$, there are still some preconditioning techniques available, see \cite{CP1} for diagonal preconditioning, and \cite{SUNDE} for nonlinear symmetric Gauss-Seidel preconditioning.